Download this e-book and optimize your finances and save money by using the best financial services available in Switzerland!

 You can buy and sell shares with the standard market, limit, and loss orders for the basic instruments.
 These orders are all we need to trade!

 One interesting feature is the ability to trade in fractional shares.
-Most Swiss brokers do not allow this.
-It could be interesting if you want to buy shares of costly stocks.
-But this is not common for ETFs.
+Most Swiss brokers do not allow this, which could be interesting if you want to buy shares of costly stocks.
+However, this is not common for ETFs.

 The application has many advanced features: